twinnydotdev/twinny/docs/gateway.md

 and keeps what came back on the server, per pull and commit, in the plugin's `reviews.json`.
 The review shows on the pull's page with the model, the time and who asked; a pull that has moved on marks it as being for an earlier commit.
-Nothing is posted to the host.
+Posting it to the host is a separate, explicit step (or auto-post).

 Ticking **auto-review** on a repository reviews its new and updated pulls in the background: one at a time, newest first, never drafts, and